XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/path-and-order-book-methods/nft_sell_offers.md

 ---
 html: nft_sell_offers.html
 parent: path-and-order-book-methods.html
+seo:
-blurb: Get a list of all sell offers for a NFToken.
+    description: Get a list of all sell offers for a NFToken.
 labels:
   - Non-fungible Tokens, NFTs, NFTokens
 ---